Leonardo-Boss/suckless-site/suckless.org/rocks/index.md

 * [mpv](https://mpv.io/) - a free, open-source and cross-platform media player.

 ### Notifications
 * [herbe](https://github.com/dudik/herbe) - Daemon-less notifications without D-Bus.
-Minimal, lightweight & written in C.
+Minimal, lightweight & written in C. Works well with [tiramisu](https://github.com/Sweets/tiramisu)
+* [tiramisu](https://github.com/Sweets/tiramisu) - "Desktop notifications, the UNIX way".
+Tiramisu is a notification daemon based on dunst that outputs notifications to STDOUT in order to allow the user to process notifications any way they prefer.

 ### Password managers